How to use this blog

 How do we enter and how do we stand?

 I often get asked questions about wedding etiquette and in particular, things like which side of her dad should the bride be on when they enter at the start of the ceremony?
 Just in case you're wondering too, it is traditional for the bride to take her dad's right arm, so that he walks down the aisle on the left, which is traditionally 'the bride's side'.
-Someone other than dad may of course be 'giving the bride away', such as in the case of Michelle here, whose Gran had the honour of escorting her on her wedding day:
+Someone other than dad may of course be 'giving the bride away', such as in the case of Michelle above, whose Gran had the honour of escorting her on her wedding day.
 As you can see, in this case the bride decided to walk on her Gran's left rather than the right.

-You could of course decide to move completely away from tradition and walk in together!
+You could of course decide to move completely away from tradition and walk in together as bride and groom!
 And by the way, I often refer to the 'giving away' tradition during the ceremony and say that in reality there isn't any giving away because the two of you have already given your hearts to each other.
 It's a nice way of saying that you have a relationship of equals and that there is no relinquishing of ownership on the part of the father of the bride - and indeed, no claiming of ownership by the groom!
 At the same time, I always like to make a big fuss of dads for their role on the big day!

 So what exactly is hand fasting?